Myreage/Formation-EDD/slides.md

 # Emittery

-- Librairie JS Open-Source
+- Open source JS lib
-- Monolithe modulaire: SNS n'a plus de sens pour tout ce qui ne regarde pas l'architecture distribuée
+- Modular monolith: SNS makes no sens now that our architecture is not distributed anymore
-- Plus léger, plus rapide (pas de broker de messages, rien de distribué)
+- Lighter, faster, (no message broker, no network calls)
-- Solution plus personnalisable et controlable
+- More customisable, more control

 <br>
 <br>